-This week is Court Week at the Federal Circuit.
-The court will continue to hear oral arguments telephonically given the coronavirus pandemic, and again this month the court is providing access to live audio of each panel scheduled for argument via the court’s YouTube channel.
-In total, the court will convene 15 panels to consider 65 cases.
-Of these 65 cases, the court will hear oral arguments in 47, and three cases attracted amicus briefs: one a veterans case, one a patent case, and one a case challenging the Merit Systems Protection Board.
-Here’s what you need to know about these three cases.
+This week is Court Week at the Federal Circuit, with hearings starting tomorrow.
+For the last time since the start of the pandemic, the court will hear all its oral arguments telephonically.
+Again this month the Federal Circuit is providing access to live audio of each panel scheduled for argument via the Federal Circuit’s YouTube channel.
+In total, the court will convene nine panels to consider about 44 cases.
+Of these 44 cases, the court will hear oral arguments in 32.
+Of the argued cases, two attracted amicus briefs: one a veterans case and one a patent case.
+Here’s what you need to know about these two cases.

 This morning the Federal Circuit issued a precedential opinion in a veterans case, a nonprecedential opinion in a patent case addressing alleged contempt of a consent decree, and a precedential order granting three petitions for writs of mandamus in patent cases ordering the Western District of Texas to transfer the cases to the Northern District of California.
 Here are the introductions to the opinions and order.

 This morning the Federal Circuit issued two nonprecedential opinions: one in a patent case appealed from a district court and the other in a veteran’s case appealed from the Court of Appeals for Veterans Claims.
 The court also issued two nonprecedential orders denying petitions for writs of mandamus: one regarding a stay of execution of a judgment in a patent case and the other regarding a motion to dismiss or transfer a patent case from the Western District of Texas to the Eastern District of Michigan.
 Here are the introductions to the opinions and orders.